yachay-tech-ai/Self_driving_mini_car/README.md

 Club's Project for the First semester of 2019, currently under development.
 A self driving DIY car capable of:

--steering according to certain paths
+- steering according to certain paths

--detecting traffic signs
+- detecting traffic signs

--Avoiding collisions.
+- Avoiding collisions